soi013/FileRenamerDiff/src/FileRenamerDiff/HowToUse/how_to_use.md

 # Quick

-1. Target file specification
-   You can drag and drop files into the file list or search for <kbd>Search Files</kbd> from a specific directory.
+1. Target file specification: You can drag and drop files into the file list or search for <kbd>Search Files</kbd> from a specific directory.
-2. Set rename pattern
-   Set the Delete/Replace pattern from <kbd>Settings</kbd>.
+2. Set rename pattern: Set the Delete/Replace pattern from <kbd>Settings</kbd>.
-3. Confirm rename
-   Execute <kbd>DRY RUN</kbd> to confirm the renaming.
+3. Confirm rename: Execute <kbd>DRY RUN</kbd> to confirm the renaming.
-4. Execute rename
-   Execute <kbd>SAVE</kbd> to rename the actual file.
+4. Execute rename: Execute <kbd>SAVE</kbd> to rename the actual file.

 # Specify the target file